GrinonBarrett/Taksidos/Core Rules/Creatures/Alashanasaurus.md

 ### Alashanasaurus
 Also called shaochilong, these predators have managed to find a home in Emeria.
 Though they operate in families of a mating pair or two and their young, adults tend to act as solitary hunters.
+Their collective noun is a family.

 **Creature Type**: Alashanasaurus are Beasts.